graysonlee123/Vue-Subscription-Tracker/README.md

 ## TODOs
 ### Urgent

+[] Refresh /dashboard/settings/account
-[] Add update email, password, delete account, name functionality [] Fix dates parsing to local time in browser
+[] Fix dates parsing to local time in browser
 - Saved dates as ISO string in DB no timezone offset
-- Dates are being parsed to local timezone in browser, need to only use no timezone offset [] Errors when registering - userId not being set in Axios
+- Dates are being parsed to local timezone in browser, need to only use no timezone offset

 ### General

-[] account page - full screen route
-  [] settings page - integrate with account page
-[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Landing page
+[] Handle removing error on lost focus for an error'd field's input [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Landing page
 [] Sanitize user information on signup
+[] Redirect logged in users away from login / register screen [x] Logic for password change
+[x] Logic for account deletion
-[] Redirect logged in users away from login / register screen [x] Look into making webapp only on /app, serve Home, About, Contact page on Node?
+[x] Errors when registering - userId was not being stored in jwt properly [x] Look into making webapp only on /app, serve Home, About, Contact page on Node?
 [x] Filters
 [x] New design